atomtigerzoo/slimphp-kickstarter/Readme.md

   development url here.
 This will be used by BrowserSync for development.
 - Edit `package.json` (project name, details, etc).
 - Run `yarn install` to download and install all packages.
+- _Optional:_ Add `bower.json` and add packages to your liking.
+- Duplicate the `*.default` files inside `app/config/` and remove the `.default` ending.
+Edit if needed.
+The database file is only needed if you want to use MySQL in your project.
+Enable database usage in `app/dependencies.php` if so.
 - If everything went fine see *Gulp tasks* below for development/builds.
-- _Optional:_ Add `bower.json` and add packages to your liking.
+- Browse to the above URL or use the browsersync URl to see your app.
 - Develop your app, install more yarn or bower packages.
 - Be happy and contribute if you like to help 😍